marcodpt/hippo/README.md

 ### path: String
 The absolute path in the site directory.

-### relative: String
-The relative path to the current post or empty string in case of been itself.

 ### folder: String
-The relative path to the directory of current post.
+The absolute path to the directory of current post.

 ### meta: Object
 An object with all the meta tags, where: